tsaridas/salt-golang/README.md

 ## Client
 A Saltstack client to sent commands from the master directly to the zmq port 4506 written in go.

-Example : salt -L minion test.ping

 ## Event Listener (listener)
 A Saltstack event listener listening for event from the unix socket.

 ## Salt-minion (Subscriber)
 A Salstack minion that connects to the saltstack master and receives events.
+This only prints events and does not respond.

 ## API
 An HTTP api that recevies a request sends them to the minion and gives the response.